- In the Gallery: The Three Sisters, Corns, Beans, and Squash.

 - Provide opportunities for outdoor education

-- Provide a place for high and low impact recreation
+- Provide a place for low impact recreation

 - Define the edges of the urban environment.